CleanScan

 GPS-based check-in systems create a record that a crew member checked in at or near a facility at a specific time.
 The crew member checks in on a mobile device when they arrive and checks out when they leave.
 The system logs the location, timestamp, and duration.2

 This solves a specific problem: the "did they even show up?" question.
 For after-hours cleaning, where no one from the client side is present to witness arrival and departure, GPS records can reduce ambiguity around attendance.
-QR and NFC-based check-ins offer a similar verification layer — crews scan a physical tag at the site to log their presence, tying the record to a specific location without continuous GPS tracking.
+QR and NFC-based cleaning records offer a similar activity layer: crews scan a physical tag at the site to log presence and work activity against a specific location without continuous GPS tracking.

 When it works: As a foundation layer.
 GPS check-ins are most valuable when combined with task documentation.
 Think of it as answering two questions in sequence: "Were they there?"
 (GPS) and "What did they do?" (photos, checklists).